Consequences of the random matrix solution to the Peterson-Thom conjecture: Introduction

 \textbf{A comment on proofs.} We give a few remarks on how $1$-bounded entropy is used in the paper.
 The first is that for any tracial von Neumann algebra, the $1$-bounded entropy leads to a natural class of subalgebras called \emph{Pinsker algebras}.
 To say that $P\leq M$ is Pinsker means that $P$ is a maximal subalgebra such that $h(P:M)\leq 0$, where $h(Q:N)$ for $Q\leq N$ is the $1$-bounded entropy of $Q$ in the presence of $N$ defined in \cite{Hayes8}.
-Intuitively this means two things: firstly that $P$ has ``very few" embeddings into ultraproducts of matrices which extend to $M$, and that $P$ is maximal with respect to inclusion among algebras which have ``very few" embeddings into ultraproducts of matrices which extend to $M$.
+Intuitively this means two things: firstly that $P$ has ``very few'' embeddings into ultraproducts of matrices which extend to $M$, and that $P$ is maximal with respect to inclusion among algebras which have ``very few'' embeddings into ultraproducts of matrices which extend to $M$.
 We refer to Section \ref{sec:Pinsker algebra} for the precise definition of being a Pinsker algebra.
 Given a diffuse subalgebra $Q\leq M$ with $h(Q:M)\leq 0$, general properties of $1$-bounded entropy show that there is a unique Pinsker algebra $P\leq M$ with $Q\subseteq P$.
 In the context of the Peterson-Thom conjecture, the unique maximal amenable extension of a diffuse subalgebra can be identified exactly as the Pinsker algebra containing this subalgebra.
 Thus the $1$-bounded entropy can not only be used to solve the Peterson-Thom conjecture, but also naturally identify the maximal amenable extensions of a given amenable subalgebra.

 The second remark is that, as was previously mentioned, the $1$-bounded entropy enjoys several permanence properties which we will list in Section \ref{sec: 1 bounded entropy}.
 For the proofs of all the theorems mentioned so far, we will only use these permanence properties as well as the fact that the results of \cite{HayesPT, PTProperty, bordenave2023norm} show that the Pinsker algebras in interpolated free group factors are precisely the maximal amenable subalgebras.
 In particular, we never have to work with the precise definition of $1$-bounded entropy, just these permanence properties.
 This tells us that the axiomatic treatment of $1$-bounded entropy via these general properties can be used to deduce many interesting and new results on the structure of free group factors.